ZC Rating 3 of 7: Good

 I looked at my fingers and started counting.
 Right.
 That makes eighteen times Zombos has said "What was that all about?" after watching a movie Paul brought over, and twelve times Paul's responded with "you didn't like it?"
 I'm not sure why I bothered to remember all this, but it did make me warm and cozy inside for some reason.
 I sipped my Mocha Bon Machiavelli and smiled with self-satisfaction, and waited.
 Right on cue they both looked at me and waited for some sort of guidance, absolution, support, or what exactly I'm not sure.
 I never could pin that one down.

 Of course they were desperate.
-Outside the snow was piling up--again--and every so often I heard Pretorius, our groundskeeper, cursing above the sputtering whirl of his malfunctioning snow blower.
+Outside the snow was piling up, and every so often I heard Pretorius, our groundskeeper, cursing above the sputtering whirl of his malfunctioning snow blower.
 I was desperate, too.
 The three of us were bottled up tight with Paul and his cache of DVD oddities as our only diversion.
 I will admit his choice of The Asphyx was a better choice than his usual preference for schlocky dollar-bin bargains, but the day was still young.

-Lingering periods of discussion about what the creature is waste time, but eventually Sir Hugo reveals he wants to be immortal.
-He reasons that if he keeps the crystals in his special spotlight wet, thereby maintaining the light source that traps the Apshyx, he can stay alive.
-The trick is to coax the Asphyx to come for his soul.
-He needs to be near death to do that because the creature only comes when someone is dying.
-How the inexhaustible crystals (Star Trek's dilithium crystals perhaps?) will power the light forever is not dwelled on, but he's devised a constant drip drip drip to fall onto them, a box to hold the creature under his spotlight contraption, and a room--with a new-fangled (for him) combination lock on the door--to seal the box in forever.
-Illogical?
-Yes.
-Remotely plausible?
-Definitely not.
-Entertainingly off the wall?
-Delightfully so.
+The trick is to coax the Asphyx to come for his soul so he can trap it.
+He needs to be dying to do that because the creature only comes when someone is, uhmm, dying.
+How the inexhaustible crystals (Star Trek's dilithium crystals perhaps?) will power the blue light forever is not dwelled on, but he's devised a constant drip drip drip to fall onto them, a box to hold the creature under his spotlight contraption, and a room with a new-fangled combination lock on the door to keep the Asphyx trapped in the box forever.